 Wine-tasting in Armenia

 It is widely accepted that the 6,100 -year-old winery discovered in a cave near the village of Areni in 2010 is the world’s “earliest known winery“.
 That is probably the best place to start your gastronomic journey through Armenia.
 Wine-making is, without a doubt, a long-standing tradition in Armenia that continues to this day thanks to the hundreds of families that make wine from local grapes.
 While Armenian wine is not exactly well known yet in the world, it’s slowly but surely gaining worldwide recognition.
 Three things make Armenian wine great: the abundant sun, local grape types, and, of course, the long tradition of winemaking.
 The best way to get to know this alcoholic beverage is to go on a wine tasting tour in Armenia’s best wine-making regions, or visit Saryan Street in Yerevan, where some of the trendiest wine bars are located.
-Alternatively, you can visit the annual Yerevan Wine Days 2020 festival that takes place every May in Yerevan and is a lot of fun…and has lots of wine, of course.
+Alternatively, you can visit one of the annual wine festivals taking place in May and in October.

 “Areni” is the most popular local wine grape variety.
 Dry red Areni wine is the essential Armenian wine for tasting.